-Peacehaven & District Chamber of Commerce is a thriving modern membership organisation which is the responsible voice of business within the local area.
+Peacehaven & District Chamber of Commerce is a thriving modern membership organisation and is the responsible voice of business in the local area.

 Run by business owners for business owners, the Chamber is the only organisation in Peacehaven, Telscombe Cliffs and East Saltdean committed to promoting the interests of the local business community.
 By joining the Chamber, your business voice is heard.
 Find out more.